Updated December 20, 2020: Information is still evolving and BPHC will update this information as new and relevant

 - People with an underlying health condition, including but not limited to, chronic kidney disease, COPD, Immunocompromised state (weakened immune system) from solid organ transplant), heart disease, diabetes, obesity, sickle cell disease

 If you are at higher risk of getting very sick from COVID-19, you should:

 - Isolate yourself from others as much as possible.
 Stay home.

 - Take everyday precautions to keep space between yourself and others.

 - When you go out in public, keep away from others who are sick, limit close contact (at least 6 feet) and wash your hands often.

 - Avoid travel, especially cruise travel and non-essential air travel.

 There is currently no vaccine to prevent COVID-19.
 The best way to prevent infection is to avoid exposure to the virus.
-BPHC always recommends standard precautions to help prevent the spread of respiratory viruses, including:
+BPHC always recommends standard precautions to help prevent the spread of all respiratory viruses, including:

 - Washing your hands often with soap and water for at least 20 seconds.